stanley98yu/ssp-2016/README.md

-# ssp-2016
+# Summer Science Program (SSP) '16
-Summer Science Program '16: Astrophysics programs and orbital determination project
+Created during the summer of 2016 for the Summer Science Program (summerscience.org).
+General astrophysics programs and an orbital determination project on the near-Earth asteroid, 2000 JQ66.
+Written entirely in Python.

+Feel free to look around or send me a question at stanley98yu@gmail.com!